Cupcakes with Papaya Sauce

 Makes sixteen 2½-inch cup cakes

-Semolina flour is usually used to make pasta, and will probably be labeled “pasta flour” or “flour for pasta,” and found near the dry pasta products.
-I like to use it in other recipes because of its distinctive flavor and the bit of crunch it add
+Semolina flour is usually used to make pasta, and will probably be labeled “pasta flour” or “flour for pasta".
+It is found near the dry pasta products.
+I like to use it in other recipes because of its distinctive flavor and the bit of crunch it ad

 Find this recipe and more in Chef Paul Prudhomme's Louisiana Tastes.

 ½ cup (1 stick) unsalted butter, softened

 ½ cup firmly packed dark brown sugar

 how to prepare

 Cream the butter and sugars together until smooth.
 Add the eggs, one at a time, beating well between additions.
 Add the flours and beat until completely combined—the batter should look like buttercream frosting.

 Lightly and evenly spray the cups of muffin tins—a total of 16 cups—with vegetable oil spray (or use paper liners) and spoon enough batter into each cup to come up even with the edge.
 Because the batter doesn’t contain baking powder the cup cakes will not rise above the edges of the cups.
 Bake until the cup cakes are lightly browned and set, about 15 minutes.
 Serve with a dollop of papaya sauce on the side or drizzled over the top of each.